datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador.md

 enable_grpc_http11_bridge: true
 ```

-Ambassador supports bridging HTTP/1.1 clients to backend gRPC servers.
-When an HTTP/1.1 connection is opened and the request content type is `application/grpc`, Ambassador will buffer the response and translate into gRPC requests.
+$productName$ supports bridging HTTP/1.1 clients to backend gRPC servers.
+When an HTTP/1.1 connection is opened and the request content type is `application/grpc`, $productName$ will buffer the response and translate into gRPC requests.

 For more details on the translation process, see the [Envoy gRPC HTTP/1.1 bridge documentation](https://www.envoyproxy.io/docs/envoy/v1.11.2/configuration/http_filters/grpc_http1_bridge_filter.html).
 This setting can be enabled by setting `enable_grpc_http11_bridge: true`.